U-Keziah/WD-Seatwork-04-TX03/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- This project contains 2 whole page full of feature display.
+This activity is a good practice using html and css and the design is inspired by anime called Oshi no Ko.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Smooth Scroll
+- Link to diffent platforms
-- Transactional
+- Horizonatal Gallery

 ### Technology
 <!-- TODO: List of Technology Used -->